jim-hart/sealant/README.md

-# sealant
+# Overview
-Simple security utilities and testing tools
+Sealant offers simple utilties and testing tools based around modules like `secrets`, `hashlib`, and [cryptography](https://cryptography.io/en/latest/).
+All files can be run as command line arguments, or, they can be imported into your python project.